FLIF-hub/node-flif/README.md

 A Node wrapper for the FLIF executable.

 FLIF is a lossless image format designed with the web in mind.
 It has lots of great features.
 To learn more about the format go to [FLIF.info](http://flif.info).
+This library is for a node module that wraps around a native executable for your platform.
+That executable performs the actions of encoding or decoding FLIF files.

 Eventually you will be able to `npm install` this module.